 A concern parents always have is that there is too much change to the program.
 This restructuring is not a major change to how Confirmation was organized last year.
 Last year we had Confirmation specific classes, indicated in blue on the calendar, and faith classes, indicated in purple.
 The amount of time in class has not changed, nor has the amount of Confirmation and faith specific classes.
 I am simply making the events and expectations of these events clearer and consistent, so that there is less confusion about when classes are and better able to avoid extended breaks.
 In reality, requirements are decreasing in hopes of making the sacrament, and the sacramental process, more accessible to students and their busy lives.

-As always, I am always willing to work with you in your family to make the program accessible and manageable.
+As always, we are willing to work with you and your family to make the program accessible and manageable.
 If you ever have any questions, comments, or concerns, please do not hesitate to reach out by phone or email.
-I completely recognize and understand that our students live very busy and over-committed lives, and I am willing to work with those who work with me.
+We completely recognize and understand that our students live very busy and over-committed lives, and we are willing to work with your family.

-Thank you for your time in this process of Confirmation, and I look forward to working with you over the next year.
+Thank you for your time in this process of Confirmation, and we look forward to working with you over the next year.

-For more information about the High School Confirmation program, contact Katie Kelly , or 763-712-7456.
+For more information about the High School Confirmation program, contact Maredith Toweh , or 763-712-7439.